gbreigns/Solana_Wallet_Matrix/notion/Solana Wallet Matrix And QR Compatibility Report.md

 - **Phantom** is the best overall performer.
 It has the domain name feature, excellent Solana Pay flow, strong mobile and extension UI/UX.
 - Backpack and Bitget are underrated pick for mobile and extension Solana Pay transactions.
 Supporting almost all chains its UI/UX i underrated. its also has advanced features.
+- Backpack doesn’t enable the QR code feature on there browser extension wallets.
+Same as Phantom, Solflare and Bitget wallets.
 - Solflare is a high performer with sleek interface but it lacks instantly accessible QR scanner.
 And the gas fees are higher than other wallets
 - Trust and Okx has similar interface and structure. easy to navigate and lesser gas fees
 - **Exodus** is an underrated pick for mobile-first Solana Pay transactions.